 In recent years these procedures have started to gain in popularity, particularly with the need for post-weight loss surgeries.
-According to statistics from the American Society for Aesthetic Plastic Surgery (ASAPS), 9,777 lower body lifts were performed in 2016 in the US, this represents an increase of 5.0% on 2015 statistics.
+According to statistics from the American Society for Aesthetic Plastic Surgery (ASAPS), 6,098 lower body lifts were performed in 2018 in the US, this represents a decrease of 6.2% on 2017 statistics.

 No official figures are yet available for the UK, but there are a few surgeons who are starting to offer this procedure.